 Turning things off at the wall is always better, but computers invariably have a sleep mode that allows faster start-up after a period of inactivity.
 These standby settings use much less electricity than a computer left fully turned on all the time.
 In general, Mac computers use a comparable amount of energy to PC based systems, as processors and components don’t differ greatly “under the hood”, at least according to the figures from UPenn.edu shown here.

 Laptops and notebooks are generally much more efficient devices than desktop computers.
 They are designed to run on battery power, and so in many cases the processor and other hardware is less powerful than a desktop model.
-The energy consumption comes in between 25 and 60 watts in most cases.
+The energy usage comes in between 25 and 60 watts in most cases.
 A low power machine works out to be around $20.45 per annum for 8 hours use per day, 4.4 times less than running a desktop.
 It’s clear that in the energy stakes, laptops beat desktop computers hands down.
 There is an argument that laptops are more expensive to repair should they break down, and buying a laptop as the main home computer may end up costing more.
 This may be true, but often only a small fraction of laptops break down, so the energy saving could outweigh potential repair costs.

 Device cost fact: An average spec laptop uses $20.45 per year in electricity if on for 8 hours per day (28c per kW/h)